Why complete the Modern Apprentice Community Coach Programme at Scottish Rugby?

 What you will study

 - Interested candidates should be aged 16-19 years old and not in full-time education or employment.
+There is also a limited number of positions available for 20-24 year olds.
 You will also need to have a club, school or local authority as a sponsor.

 - You should be able to demonstrate an interest in rugby with experience of coaching rugby and/or working with children/young people being advantageous.
 Computer literacy with working knowledge of MS Office packages (Word and Outlook) is essential.